-To record high-definition digital channels converted to analog standard-definition video and analog stereo audio, perform these two additional steps.
+To use the TV Guide On Screen recording feature and to record high-definition digital channels converted to analog standard-definition video and analog stereo audio, perform these two additional steps.

 - Connect left (white) and right (red) audio cables from AUDIO IN on the VCR to MONITOR OUT LEFT/RIGHT on the TV back panel.
 If your VCR is mono (non-stereo), connect only the white (left) cable. - Connect a composite video cable from VIDEO IN on the VCR back panel to MONITOR OUT/ VIDEO on the TV back panel.